8 Common Street

 each.
 Just think of those Christmas cookies

 We are looking for pictures for the Church Scrapbook.
-We only have ten pages for the 2019 book.
-If you have snapshots of any of our church activities such as: Fusion Youth Group (let’s get our teens in this book), Boy Scouts, spaghetti suppers, pie baking for Apple Country Fair, tag sale pictures, nursery and Sunday School pictures please contact Jane Snyder.
-We do have pictures of VBS.
+I am working on 2022-2023.
+If you have snapshots of any of our church activities such as: choir, spaghetti suppers, pie baking for Apple Country Fair, tag sale pictures, nursery and Sunday School pictures please contact Patti Coltey

 Just a reminder to abide by our recycling rules when using the church kitchen: rinse out any recyclables before putting them in the receptacles, crush/flatten items when possible, etc. Guidelines are posted in the kitchen for your reference.